lolcat-max/OS/README.md

 "mmio_read8","mmio_read16","mmio_read32","mmio_read64",
 "mmio_write8","mmio_write16","mmio_write32","mmio_write64"

-hardware features soon...
+hardware features soon (scan_hardware works)...

 sudo dd if=/home/user/Desktop/Text_OS-main/main.iso of=/dev/sdX (replace X with your USB drive, the OS is programmed to select sata port 0 for all file operations recommended not to boot on drive 0, use USB or arbitrary drive to install)

 TODO:
 1. inspect functionality of bytecodeVM
 3. inspect hardware IO in bytecodeVM.
+4. fix notepad memory limit glitch
-4. setup USB keyboard HID
+5. setup USB keyboard HID